Huge demonstrations across Myanmar despite military's warning that protesters could 'suffer loss of life' - KION546

 In video seen by CNN, a large crowd of people could be seen running from police and taking cover behind whatever shelter they could find.
 In another video, a person could be seen being stretchered away by medics.
 The condition of the patient was not immediately clear.

-The military defended their actions in the state broadcast Sunday, saying they used “prescribed crowd dispersal methods” and blamed “some notorious ex-criminals and their gangs” who “used sticks, knives, stones, catapults, and other weapon-like materials to attack the security force members.”
+The military junta defended the actions of security forces in the state broadcast Sunday, saying they used “prescribed crowd dispersal methods” and blamed “some notorious ex-criminals and their gangs” who “used sticks, knives, stones, catapults, and other weapon-like materials to attack the security force members.”

 UN Special Rapporteur for human rights in Myanmar, Tom Andrews, said in a tweet that he was “horrified at more loss of life” as the military “escalates its brutality in Myanmar.”